aws-samples/aws-hpc-tutorials/content/04-serverless/01-architecture.md

 #### Services used during this lab

-In this lab we combine the following services:
+In this lab you will combine the following services:

 - [AWS ParallelCluster](https://docs.aws.amazon.com/parallelcluster/index.html) enables you to create an HPC system in AWS.
 - [AWS Lambda](https://docs.aws.amazon.com/lambda/latest/dg/getting-started.html) are serverless functions in AWS.